 Make Lists and Compile Evidence

 On top of photographs, it’s a good idea to get everyone who lived in the home together to go through each room of the house and list things that may be lost or damaged and estimate the price of each item.
 Find receipts, digital receipts and bank statements as proof.
 All of this detail will form the basis of your contents claim, so make sure to think of as much detail as possible, use old photos of your home to remind you of anything.
-If you have to be moved into temporary accommodation while your home is repaired, or if your car is damaged, make sure that you keep a record of any costs that you have incurred in this time.
+If you have to be moved into temporary accommodation while your home is repaired, or if your car is damaged, make sure that you keep a record of any costs that you have incurred at this time.

 Get what you Need